Image source: Shutterstock

 If you're a bit of a history buff, Anstey’s Hill will be your cup of tea.
 Newman’s Nursey loop can be done as a short 2km stroll or the full 7.5km trail.
-Walk the full loop to see to see ruins of the old nursery, scenery and you might catch a glimpse of a few animals along the way.
+Walk the full loop to see to see ruins of the old nursery, scenery and you might catch a glimpse wildlife along the way.

-Catch some of the best views over the Gulf of St Vincent, while walking this 4km section of the Coastal Park Trail.
+Starting from the car park on Nashwauk Crescent, this one-way walk takes you to Port Noarlunga via a singular coastal track.
+Catch some of the best views over the Gulf of St Vincent, while walking this 4km section of the Coast Park Trail.
 The walk takes you along the beach where you can stop in for a quick dip, or pack a picnic and settle in at one of the reserves where kids can have fun in the playground.

-Follow this loop to Sundews lookout, where views of the Onkaparinga Gorge await.
+Follow this loop to Sundews lookout, where spectacular views of the Onkaparinga Gorgeand and waterholes await.
 The walk is around 5km and will take around two hours.
 The Gorge is located about 30 km's out of Adelaide city so is a great day trip option.